lorrainewang78/webprogramming/lesson2/README.md

     Python code running the web server must also be able to run SQL commands.
 SQLAlchemy is a Python library that allows for this functionality.
+-   For these projects to run properly, you must install:
+	* pip install SQLAlchemy
 -   Note: `os.getenv("DATABASE_URL")` requires that you set the environment variable called `DATABASE_URL` using
 	* `export DATABASE_URL="replace-this-with-URI-from-heroku"` (Mac)
 	* `set DATABASE_URL="replace-this-with-URI-from-heroku"` (Windows cmd)